Are you passionate about protecting public health and the

 might be right for you.
 We are actively seeking highly motivated individuals to

-Protection: Ensures compliance with regulated food facilities, body art
+- Consumer Protection: Ensures compliance with regulated food

-facilities, swimming pools, public drinking water systems, and
+facilities, body art facilities, swimming pools, public drinking water systems,

-with laws and regulations pertaining to business facilities that handle
+compliance with laws and regulations pertaining to business facilities that

-hazardous material or hazardous waste, operate underground storage tanks,
+handle hazardous material or hazardous waste, operate underground storage

-operate above ground storage tanks, emergency response to incidents involving
+tanks, operate above ground storage tanks, emergency response to incidents

 inspections and supports solid waste disposal facilities and resource recovery